kaiser-rpg/KaiserRPG.github.io/pages/rule/creation/6_final_steps.md

 Primary Groups represent your basic faculties and are divided into three areas: Martial, Magic, and Psychic.

 #### Martial Group
-These abilities encompass your skills in fighting with your physical body, sometimes enhanced by your spirit. fighting skills.
+These abilities encompass your skills in fighting with your physical body, sometimes enhanced by your spirit.
 Martial Skills are the following:

 **Strike Skill**: This represents your ability to strike your opponent and deal damage.
 This skill depends on Dexterity.
 The first time you spend XP to increase your Strike Skill, you may choose a single weapon to become proficient with.